Guekka/cathedral-assets-optimizer/README.md

 *    Recreate original BSAs after processing
 *    Existing loose assets can be added to the archives during repack
 *    Delete backups to save space
+*    Split assets into several BSAs (since a BSAs can't be greater than 2gb)

 Textures :